ENIGMA STRATEGY LIMITED - TERMS OF BUSINESS

 (e) Investments eligible for inclusion in the Self Select ISA are restricted to those deemed Qualifying Investments by Her Majesty's Revenue & Customs ("HMRC") but exclude those investments listed below in 23.1(f).

-(f) Investments which are ineligible for the ISA include Unit Trusts, OEIC's, UCITS, Life Assurance, certain Gilts, Cash Mini ISA's and other non-qualifying investments as prescribed by relevant regulations.
+(f) Investments that are ineligible for the ISA include Unit Trusts, OEIC's, UCITS, Life Assurance, certain Gilts, Cash Mini ISA's and other non-qualifying investments as prescribed by relevant regulations.

 (g) Provided that your application is approved by Enigma Strategy, your Account will open upon receipt by Enigma Strategy of a duly completed application together with payment of your initial subscription.